About This Chapter

 2. What Are Third-Person Pronouns? - Definition & Examples

-Pronouns are a very common part of speech and are used almost any time that you write.
-In this lesson, you will learn what third-person pronouns are and how to use them correctly in your writing.
+Pronouns are a very common part of speech and are used almost any time you write.
+In this lesson, you'll learn what third-person pronouns are and how to use them correctly in your writing.

 3. What Are First-Person Pronouns?